manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables.md

 # Creating a local table

-There are 2 different approaches to deal with tables in Manticore:
+In Manticore Search, there are two ways to manage tables:
 ## Online schema management (RT mode)
-Real-time mode requires no table definition in the configuration file, but presence of [data_dir](../Server_settings/Searchd.md#data_dir) directive in `searchd` section is mandatory.
+Real-time mode requires no table definition in the configuration file.
+However, the [data_dir](../Server_settings/Searchd.md#data_dir) directive in the `searchd` section is mandatory.
 Index files are stored inside the `data_dir`.

-Replication is available only in this mode.
+Replication is only available in this mode.

-In this mode you can use SQL commands like `CREATE TABLE`, `ALTER TABLE` and `DROP TABLE` to create and change table schema and drop it.
-This mode is especially useful for **real-time** and **percolate tables**.
+You can use SQL commands such as `CREATE TABLE`, `ALTER TABLE` and `DROP TABLE` to create and modify table schema, and to drop it.
+This mode is particularly useful for **real-time** and **percolate tables**.

-Table names are case insensitive in the RT mode.
+Table names are case-insensitive in RT mode.

 ## Defining table schema in config (Plain mode)
-In this mode you can specify table schema in config which will be read on Manticore start and if the table doesn't exist yet it will be created.
-This mode is especially useful for **plain tables** that are built upon indexing data from an external storage.
+In this mode, you can specify the table schema in the configuration file.
+Manticore reads this schema on startup and creates the table if it doesn't exist yet.
+This mode is particularly useful for **plain tables** that use data from an external storage.

-Dropping tables is only possible by removing them from the configuration file or by removing the path setting and sending a HUP signal to the server or restarting it.
+To drop a table, remove it from the configuration file or remove the path setting and send a HUP signal to the server or restart it.

-Table names are case sensitive in this mode.
+Table names are case-sensitive in this mode.

 All table types are supported in this mode.